-Enrollees with special health care needs are those who have, or are at increased risk for, chronic physical, developmental, behavioral, or emotional conditions and who also require health and related services of a type or amount beyond that required by enrollees, generally.
+Enrollees with special health care needs are those who have, or are at increased risk for, chronic physical, developmental, behavioral health, or emotional conditions and who also require health and related services of a type or amount beyond that required by enrollees, generally.
 The MCO shall ensure there is access and care coordination to all services to meet the health needs of enrollees with special health care needs in accordance with the covered services, limitations, and exclusions.

-Identify Race, Ethnicity, and Primary Language (§ 438.340[b][6])
+Disparities Plan (§ 438.340[b][6])

+To comply with the regulatory requirements for State procedures for age, sex, race, ethnicity, disability status, and primary language spoken (Title 42 CFR § 438.206-438.210), HHS requires the MCE to participate in North Dakota's efforts to promote the delivery of services in a culturally competent manner to all members, including those with limited English proficiency and diverse cultural and ethnic backgrounds.
 Through the identification of an enrollee's race, ethnicity, and/or primary language, health disparities may be reduced or even eliminated by allowing the delivery of culturally competent healthcare.
 The MCO shall have a process that allows for the following: